Heinenen/discourse-typst/README.md

     - [ ] "try it out yourself" button that redirects to playground-ish site
         - [ ] this redirects to playground with all project files included
 - [ ] specify typst version (comes at cost of very big theme component)
+    - [ ] remember version at time of posting, to have archivable results
+    - [ ] warning for user, if the compiled code is not from the latest version
 - [ ] multiple output formats
     - [ ] optionally with multiple wasm file to not bloat the main one
     - [ ] way to download PDF file